 In May 2015, in connection with the execution of the CRG Loan Agreement, the Company amended the existing Platinum credit facility to allow this facility to remain in place in a subordinated role to the CRG Loan (the Third Platinum Amendment).
 Among other things, the Third Platinum Amendment (i) extends the term of the Platinum Loan Agreement until a date six months following the maturity date or earlier repayment of the CRG Term Loan; (ii) changes the interest rate to the greater of (a) the United States prime rate as reported in The Wall Street Journal plus 6.75%, (b) 10.0% and (c) the highest rate of interest then payable pursuant to the CRG Term Loan plus 0.125%; (iii) requires such interest to compound monthly; and (iv) changes the provisions of the Platinum Loan Agreement governing Platinum's right to convert advances into common stock of the Company.
-The Platinum Loan Agreement formerly provided for the optional conversion of advances made on or after June 25, 2013 beginning two years from the date of the advance at a conversion request, or (ii) the average volume weighted average price for the 10 trading days preceding the date of such conversion request, or (ii) the average volume weighted average trading price for the 10 trading days preceding the date of such conversion request.
-Under the Third Platinum Amendment, the conversion right now applies to all advances made under the Platinum Loan Agreement, but not until such time as the average daily volume weighted average price of the CRG Loan Agreement and allows Platinum to convert the entire amount outstanding under the credit facility during a time period in which the Company's stock price exceeds \$2.53 per share for 10 consecutive trading days.
+The Third Platinum Amendment provides for the conversion of all principal and interest outstanding under the Platinum Loan Agreement, but not until such time as the average daily volume weighted average price of the Company's common stock for the ten preceding trading days exceeds \$2.53 per share.
+The amendment became effective upon initial funding of the CRG Loan Agreement.

 The Platinum Loan Agreement, as amended, provides us with a credit facility of up to \$50 million.
-The Company borrowed an additional \$4.5 million under the Platinum Loan Agreement during the six-month period ended June 30, 2015.
-In addition, \$174,000 of interest was compounded and added to the balance of the Third Amended Platinum Note during the quarter ended June 30, 2015.
-As of June 30, 2015, the outstanding principal balance of the Third Amended Platinum Note was approximately \$7.9 million, with \$27.3 million still available under the credit facility.
+The Company borrowed an additional \$4.5 million under the Platinum Loan Agreement during the nine-month period ended September 30, 2015.
+In addition, \$462,000 of interest was compounded and added to the balance of the Third Amended Platinum Note during the nine-month period ended September 30, 2015.
+As of September 30, 2015, the outstanding principal balance of the Third Amended Platinum Note was approximately \$8.2 million, consisting of \$7.7 million of draws and \$462,000 of compounded interest, with \$27.3 million still available under the credit facility.